Leadership Team & Governance

-The number of Board members varies but does not exceed nine and has a minimum number of seven.
+The number of Board members varies, but does not exceed nine, and has a minimum number of seven.
 Three members are required to be British citizens.
-The members of the Board are elected at the AGM of the St Julian’s Association and serve for a term of three years and are restricted to a maximum of three consecutive terms in office.
+The members of the Board are elected at the AGM of the St Julian’s Association and serve for a term of three years and restricted to a maximum of three consecutive terms in office.

 The Governors assume this role on a voluntary basis and are not remunerated for their work.
-The Board operates as a non-executive body whose responsibility is to ensure that the school’s mission is fulfilled now and in the future by providing strategic direction, governing through policy and monitoring progress.
+The Board operates as a non-executive body, whose responsibility is to ensure that the school’s mission is fulfilled now and in the future through providing strategic direction, governing through policy and monitoring progress.

 The Association aims to ensure that the Board is comprised of a members with a balance of skills and experience that will enhance the governance of St. Julian’s in addition to being able to make the required commitment for participation.

 The Board approves the annual budget and the capital and investment strategy that will best support the best educational provision for St. Julian’s students.
 The Board appoints the Head of School and the Bursar, which serve as its only executive function.
-The Board of Governors presents a formal report to the St. Julian’s School Association members at the Annual General Meeting.
+The Board of Governors presents a formal report to the members of the St. Julian’s School Association at the Annual General Meeting.

-Board meetings are generally held around six times a year, involving a presentation from the Head of School, and on occasion, other leadership team members when agenda items are relevant to their specialist areas.
+Board meetings are generally held around six times a year, which involve a presentation from the Head of School, and on occasion other members of the leadership team when agenda items are relevant to their specialist areas.
 Board Subcommittees and working groups meet with a frequency that suits their particular needs.